-Dr. Or, aged 73, graduated from the University of Hong Kong with a Bachelor's degree in Economics and Psychology.
+Dr. Or, aged 74, graduated from the University of Hong Kong with a Bachelor's degree in Economics and Psychology.
 He was conferred an Honorary Doctor of Social Science by the City University of Hong Kong in 2014, an Honorary Fellow by Hang Seng Management College (now known as Hang Seng University of Hong Kong) in 2017 and an Honorary University Fellow by The University of Hong Kong in 2009.

 Dr. Or is currently a chairman and a non-executive director of CSC Holdings Limited (formerly known as China Strategic Holdings Limited).
 He is also an independent non-executive director of Chow Tai Fook Jewellery Group Limited and Regina Miracle International (Holdings) Limited.
-He was the non-executive chairman and a non-executive director of Esprit Holdings Limited (until 1 January 2021), and an independent non-executive director of Television Broadcasts Limited (until 1 January 2020) and Industrial and Commercial Bank of China Limited (until 31 October 2018).
+He was the non-executive chairman and a non-executive director of Esprit Holdings Limited (until 1 January 2021).
 All of which are listed on The Stock Exchange of Hong Kong Limited.
 Dr. Or is appointed as an independent non-executive director of Industrial and Commercial Bank of China (Asia) Limited in December 2018.
 Apart from the above disclosed, Dr. Or has not held any directorship in any other listed companies in Hong Kong or overseas in the last three years.